AET-DevOps25/team-releaserangers/README.md

 ### Environment Configuration

+> **⚠️ Note:** Make sure to configure the `JWT_SECRET` and `LLM_API_KEY` environment variables before running the project locally.
+These are required for authentication and GenAI features to work.

 The easiest way to configure your environment for local development is to use the provided setup script:

+You can get your own free-tier gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ```bash
 chmod +x setup-env.sh
 ```

-Then run the script:
+Then run the script and follow the prompts to create and configure the necessary `.env` files:

 ```bash
 ./setup-env.sh
 ```

-This script will automatically create and configure all required `.env` files for both the server and client, ensuring that secrets like `JWT_SECRET` are synchronized.
-If the files already exist, you will be prompted to overwrite them.
+This script will automatically create and configure all required `.env` files for both the server, genai and client.
+If you set up the `.env` files yourself please ensure that secrets like `JWT_SECRET` are synchronized.

 ---